-Richard Donner’s Goonies has become a cult classic of cinema since its release in 1985.
-At 34 years old Goonies is still full of childhood wonder, adventure and imagination, playing with multiple genres to deliver a truly unique film that has never been equalled.
+Richard Donner’s Goonies has become a cult classic of cinema following its release in 1985.
+Finally achieving a cinematic re-release to celebrate its 34th Birthday.
+And it still doesn’t disappoint on the big screen, filled with childhood wonder, adventure and imagination.
+While playing a range genres in delivering a truly unique film that has never been equalled.

 1985 was an impressive year in American film releases.
 With studios reeling from the introduction of VHS.
 While also giving the green light to a range of films that traditionally may have never made it to cinemas.
 Coming just a year after anarchy of Gremlins and fantasy of Ghostbusters.
 This was a year that gave birth to Back to the Future, The Breakfast Club, Fright Night and The Explorers.
 While enabling studios to take risks in pulling audiences away from the new option of video rental, and into cinemas.

 Goonies added to this truly creative year of cinema with its genre defying mix of pirates, adventure, fantasy and coming of age.
 A mix that would likely struggle make it through a more restrictive studio system today.
 With the sheer creative force of Donner, Spielberg and Columbus proving enough to green light the financial risk for Warner Brothers.

 The Goonies was born in the imagination of its Executive Producer Steven Spielberg.
 However, with Spielberg busy on a number of other projects including Indiana Jones and the Temple of Doom and The Colour Purple.
 The development of The Goonies was handed to Chris Columbus (Gremlins).
 Allowing Spielberg’s love of wonder and fantasy to dovetail with Columbus‘ skills in comedy.